zhengying-liu/info232/TP3/README.md

 * **Test Your Group Email:**

-GROUP LEADER: Send a welcome message to all your group member aking them to reply, by sending email to groupname@chalearn.org.
+GROUP LEADER: Send a welcome message to all your group member asking them to reply, by sending email to groupname@chalearn.org.
 Check that everyone received the message (if they did not reply, investigate the problem, e.g. they should check in they spam box).
 In case of problem, ask your teacher.

 * **Create a Group Account on Codalab:**